 10.4.2 "Bond / (cardname) [cost]" means "when this card is played to a Slot in the stage you may pay [cost].
 If you do so, you may move 1 card with the name (cardname) from the Waiting Room to your hand".

-10.5.1 Backup is a startup ability in which the turn player's opponent's character is the defending Character, and if that defending player has a card in their hand that has this ability, then that player may play this card.
+10.5.1 Backup is a startup ability that may be played during the counter step of an attack sub-phase when (a) one of the turn player's opponent's characters is Front Attacked and (b) that player (the turn player's opponent) has a card in their hand that has this ability.

-10.5.2 "Backup (X) Level (Y) [cost]" means "[cost]: choose a defending Character that you are the controller of.
+10.5.2 "Backup (X) Level (Y) [cost]" means "[cost]: Choose a character that you are the controller of that is being Front Attacked.
 During this turn, that character gets +X Power.
 This ability may only be played during your opponent's Counter Step, and only if your Level is Y or higher."

-10.6.1 Great Effort is a continuous ability that limits the opponent's attack when the Character that has this ability is in a particular Slot.
+10.6.1 Bodyguard is a continuous ability that limits the opponent's attack when the Character that has this ability is in a particular Slot.

-10.6.2 "Great Effort" means "So long as this character is in the Front Center Slot, and is not in a Reverse state, then whenever your opponent declares an attack with a character they are the controller of, then instead, the attack is automatically a front attack with this character as a defending Character."
+10.6.2 "Bodyguard" means "As long as this character is in the Front Row Center Slot and not in a Reverse state, when a character that your opponent is the controller of would attack, that character performs a Front Attack instead with this character as the Defending Character."